DataRecce/recce-documentation/docs/docs/get-started.md

 recce server
 ```

-Recce use dbt [artifacts](https://docs.getdbt.com/reference/artifacts/dbt-artifacts), which is generated when every invocation.
+Recce use dbt [artifacts](https://docs.getdbt.com/reference/artifacts/dbt-artifacts) generated with every invocation.
 You can find these files in the `target/` folder.

 | artifacts     | dbt command                        |
 | ------------- | ---------------------------------- |